kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/04-using-assets/articles/19-what-fees-do-i-pay-when-i-hold-money-in-an-interest-earning-fund/content.md

+# Using Assets
-# What fees do I pay when I hold money in an interest-earning fund?
+## What fees do I pay when I hold money in an interest-earning fund?
 When you **hold your money in an interest-earning fund** you pay two fees: a service fee and a fund fee.

 ### **What’s the service fee?**